tristangnl/shellsnake/README.md

 # shellsnake
-a basic snake game for the shell (play with arrow)
+a basic snake game for the shell coded in c
+(play with arrow)